Full breakfast included? Check.

 Whether or not you decide to partake in any of the courses and activities offered by the Institute, you’ll find a wide range of elevated overnight accommodations at the Treesort including the Pleasantree, the Treezeebo, the Calvatree and the Majestree.
 Suffer from acrophobia or require a full, noncommunal bathroom?
 There are also a few just as rustic but closer-to-the-ground lodging options that you needn’t cross a terrifying swinging suspension bridge, scale a ladder or climb multiple flights of stairs to access.
 Despite the whimsical vibe that prevails at the Treesort — the full breakfast includes an unlimited supply of “Fantasy Flakes” — the real world requires that guests sign an assumption of risk agreement and leave their pets at home.
 And did we mention that there are multiple zip line courses just steps — or swings, rather — away from the main compound?

-Inspired by the rain forest conservation efforts of Jacques Cousteau and nearing its 20th year in operation, Brazil’s Ariau Amazon Towers Hotel remains the dazzling grande dame of treetop resorts.
+Inspired by the rain forest conservation efforts of Jacques Cousteau, Brazil’s Ariau Amazon Towers Hotel remains the dazzling grande dame of treetop resorts.
 Situated outside the city of Manaus on the banks of the Rio Negro, a major tributary of the mighty Amazon, this stunning, bucket list-worthy escape is essentially a complex of stilted wooden buildings that are lifted high into jungle canopy and connected by over five miles of dizzying catwalks.
 While most of the 268 rooms are spread throughout the property’s eight towers, a smattering of “Tarzan Suites” and private treehouses are also up for grabs.
 This includes the Tarzan House, which includes a sky-high honeymoon suite built 72 feet (gulp) above the rain forest floor in a living mahogany tree that’s decidedly not for the faint of heart.